Klaus Servene

-Klaus Servene (born 1949 in Marburg, Hesse) is a German writer who lives in Hamburg.
+Klaus Servene (born 1949) is a German writer.

 Life

+Klaus Servene was born 1949 in Marburg, Hesse, West Germany.
 He studied German philology and other subjects at the Johannes Gutenberg University in Mainz and at the Philipps University in Marburg.
 After working in Hamburg, Westerland and Stendal, he began to write literature in 1995.
 Servene is author of narratives, novels, poems and theaterplays.

-1997 to 2017 he lived in Mannheim.
+From 1997 to 2017, he lived in Mannheim.